 - chemical composition of the components of a material

 - Porosity, pore distribution

 - Cracks and crack distribution

-- Material and material changes due to reactions taking place within the materials, caused e.g. by temperature effects
+- Material and material changes due to reactions within the materials, caused by e.g. temperature effects

 - Material and material changes due to reactions with foreign components, e.g. corrosive media, slags

 What can scanning electron microscopy be used for?